GarthDB/style-dictionary-sets/README.md

 ```

-This will add the a `sets` array property to the `attributes` object on [`DesignToken`](https://github.com/amzn/style-dictionary/blob/main/types/DesignToken.d.ts) if a token path contains the keyword `sets`.
+This will add the `sets` array property to the `attributes` object on [`DesignToken`](https://github.com/amzn/style-dictionary/blob/main/types/DesignToken.d.ts) if a token path contains the keyword `sets`.
 The value added to the `sets` array is the subsequent string in the `path` object.

 #### Examples